-never contemplate joining the Green Party.
+When it comes to the crunch, Green Party members will not change to Labour or the Alliance.
+Labour members, even SERA members, would never contemplate joining the Green Party.
 As for Liberals, the fact that they are engaging in dialogue as Liberals would seem to indicate self-confidence, or else they would simply join the Green Party.

 What then is the alternative to a futile 'popular frontism'?
 Why not invite Liberals and Labour members to join in a campaign for the System(AMS)?
 Alternative Member Under AMS, all greens could work together.
-If Mrs Thatcher wins the there will next election be unprecedented pressure within the Labour Party for PR.
+If Mrs Thatcher wins the there will election unprecedented pressure within the Labour Party for PR.
 The day after such an election would be an excellent for marches time protesting for AMS.
 What reason might there be for Liberals and Labour members refusing to join such a campaign?
 Could it be that they would rather keep the Green Party out of Parliament and offer their party as a single popular front?

-Meanwhile the opportunity exists to the first lea of construct realignment quickly and with ease in the May elections.
-Between them, Mebyon Wessex Kernow, the Regionalists, the Orkney Movement, the Shetland Movement and Plaid Cymru have an interest in 97 parliamentary seats.
+Meanwhile the opportunity exists to the first construct realignment quickly and with ease in the May elections.
+Between them, Mebyon Wessex.
+Kernow, the Regionalists, the Orkney Movement, the Shetland Movement and Plaid Cymru have an interest in 97 parliamentary seats.
 There is no way they can cover all the local seats to be contested.
 It should be easy for Area Green Parties to approach them, agree some common policies and share the seats.
 Ballot sheets could then read, for example, either "Green Party (supported by Wessex Regionalists)" "Wessex or Regionalists (supported by the Green Party)".

-Mark Kinzley 7 Haysham Ave Gants Hill, llford THE EFFECTS INTOLERENCE RELIGIOUS
+Mark Kinzley 7 Haysham Ave Gants Hill, liford THE EFFECTS OF RELIGIOUS INTOLERENCE